joshflux11-dot/Kilara/Roleplay-Guidelines.md

 * **Mature Themes & ERP:** The world is designed for a mature audience.
 Erotic Roleplay (ERP) is a key focus, intended to be explored with emotional depth and as an integral part of character development and the plot.
 * **Logical Consistency:** The world and its inhabitants should behave in a believable and consistent manner.
 Actions have consequences.
 * **Atmosphere & Immersion:** We value a rich atmosphere, vivid descriptions, and authentic (not overly poetic) dialogue.
+* **Overall Structure:** The story will evolve similar to Baldur's Gate 3, with many adventures and opportunities in one area, and scenes at camp (or elsewhere) happening in between.
+Josh will recruit multiple companions on his adventures.

 ## 2. Formatting and Style Guide
 * **Perspective:**